 After the creation of the Orange Avenue Overlay District, no changes to the subarea map shall be allowed.
 No variances to maximum number of stories, maximum allowable Floor Area Ratio, allowed uses, required open space or maximum residential density shall be granted.
-Variances to other development standards shall be considered, with sufficient showing of reasoning and hardship.
+Variances to other development standards shall be considered, with sufficient showing of reasoning and hardship, as outlined in Section 58-92.